Texas Department of Insurance Complaint Stakeholders Meeting

 - Technical Advisory Committee on Claims Processing (TACCP) includes representatives appointed by the Commissioner.
 TACCP consults with the Commissioner before the adoption of any rules regarding, and advises the Commissioner on technical aspects of, coding of health care services and claims development, submission, processing, adjudication, and payment.

 - Chiropractor and Pharmacy stakeholder groups meet quarterly to discuss recent legislation, issues, and complaints of interest to these providers.
-For more information and to view the meeting schedule, please visit the Chiropractors Resource Page and Pharmacists Resource Page.

 - Healthy Texas is a new statewide program to increase the availability of insurance for small businesses.
 Stakeholder meetings regarding rules and other aspects of the new program were held last fall and more are coming.
 Meetings are posted on the TDI agency calendar.